 Standard Poodle Appearance

+Standard Poodles are well proportioned dogs.
+That is, they are tall with even legs and backs, and a proud stature.
 Their eyes are dark ovals, and their ears hang close to their heads.
 Their skulls are rounded, but with defined flat cheekbones.
 Overall, they give the impression of elegance and grace.

 - Silver Beige